-The Capital Policy sets forth the manner in which each Clearing Agency identifies, monitors, and manages its general business risk with respect to the requirement to hold sufficient LNA funded by equity to cover potential general business losses so the Clearing Agency can continue operations and services as a going concern if such losses materialize.4 The amount of LNA funded by equity to be held by each of the Clearing Agencies for this purpose is defined in the Policy as the General Business Risk Capital Requirement.
-The Policy provides that the General Business Risk Requirement is calculated for each Clearing Agency's general business risk profile ("Risk-Based Capital Requirement"), (2) an amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of that Clearing Agency ("Recovery/Wind-down Capital Requirement"), and (3) an amount based on an analysis of that Clearing Agency's estimated operating expenses for a six month period ("Operating Expense Capital Requirement").
+The Capital Policy sets forth the manner in which each Clearing Agency identifies, monitors, and manages its general business risk with respect to the requirement to hold sufficient LNA funded by equity to cover potential general business losses so the Clearing Agency can continue operations and services as a going concern if such losses materialize.
+The amount of LNA funded by equity to be held by each of the Clearing Agencies for this purpose is defined in the Policy as the General Business Risk Capital Requirement.
+The Policy provides that the General Business Risk Requirement is calculated for each Clearing Agency as the greatest of three separate calculations - (1) an amount based on that Clearing Agency's general business risk profile ("Risk-Based Capital Requirement"), (2) an amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of that Clearing Agency ("Recovery/Wind-down Capital Requirement"), and (3) an amount based on an analysis of that Clearing Agency's estimated operating expenses for a six month period ("Operating Expense Capital Requirement").
 The General Business Risk Capital Requirement for each Clearing Agency is determined as the greatest of these calculations.